ravinitheshreddy/Enriching-RICH-Data/README.md

 ### Process

-The pipeline is detailed at [LINK TO THE DOCUMENT](https://) and coded through the Jupyter notebooks.
+The pipeline is detailed at [report](./documents/Report/Enriching_RICH_data_INHA_Internship_Report.pdf) and coded through the Jupyter notebooks.
 Five notebooks are used for this project.
 The notebooks must be viewed/processed in the same order as mentioned here.
 - `add_correct_page_numbers.ipynb`: The dataset obtained from the previous project contained the page number that did not correspond to the pages numbers of the scanned documents on Gallica.
 This notebook adds the page number to all the entries that help in accessing the scanned directories.
 - `creating_french_dictionary_words_set.ipynb`: The notebook is used to read the language dictionaries provided by ortolang and Prolex-Unitex and create a JSON file of correctly spelled words with the root word (lemma) as the key and the list of derived words (flexions) as the values.
 - `cleaning_special_characters.ipynb`: During the OCR process, some symbols and alphabets were misinterpreted as special characters.
 This notebook is used to rectify and remove the non-alphanumeric characters present in the professions.